BiboyQG/BiboyQG/README.md

 - 🔭 I’m currently working on my personal website using **React + SpringBoot**

-- 🌱 I’m currently learning **3D Object Detection and SpringCloud**
+- 🌱 I’m currently learning **Quantization of 3D Object Detection and SpringCloud**

 - 👯 I’m looking to collaborate on **Reinforcement Learning + Robotics**

 - 🤝 I’m looking for help with **3D Object Detection and NLP**

-- 👨‍💻 All of my projects are available at [banghao.studio](https://banghao.studio)
+- 👨‍💻 Know more about me at [banghao.live](https://banghao.live)

 - 💬 Ask me about **React and SpringBoot!**